 Users can enable the 'confirm change' feature, which makes sure that an explicit reason is provided for each data change.

-10. The data is stored for at least 2 years (or more depending on local laws).
+10. The data is stored for at least 25 years (depending on local laws).

 TRUE Datacenter where Castor’s data is stored in the Netherlands

 Frequently Asked Questions (FAQs)